surviv-underclock/docs/README.md

 surviv.io is actually a very hard math game just because of its weapon timer system.

 ## Notation
-Here is a formal definition of my notation, in ABNF (as described in RFC 5234):
+Here is a formal definition of the notation, in ABNF (as described in RFC 5234):
 ```
 sequence = *space 1*(instruction *space)